sjbrown/misc_work/resolution_cards/notes.md

 To use the skill:

  * Flip 1 + (# of red cards).
 Take lowest score.
+ * Note: taking lowest score can mean that without a blessing, it is IMPOSSIBLE to get 2 ✔✔
  * If *x* card has a proficiency symbol on it, discard one of the red cards.
   * any of the flipped cards?
    * this might be best. makes digging out of the hole go faster